radioapple/food-classifier/README.md

 for a total of 1500 images.

 There are a total of 8 different hyperparameter combinations that were tested.
 The hyperparameters that were varied were: the augmentation intensity, the
-`p` value for the one dropout layer (i.e. how many neurons get dropped), and the learning rate.
+`p` value for the one dropout layer (i.e. how many neurons get dropped), and the learning rate (for the `torch.optim.Adam` optimizer).

 ## 1.1 - Results